EnterpriseDB/edb-ansible/roles/manage_dbserver/README.md

 `manage_dbserver` role is for managing the database cluster.
 It makes the managing of the database cluster by giving key tasks.
-In all the roles, we have used the tasks given in the this role.
+In all the roles, we have used the tasks given in this role.

 ## Requirements